Garr-ai/Neurolearn-AI---Adaptive-Online-Education-for-nh25/README.md

 ## Overview

-NeuroCalm is a hackathon-friendly application that uses EEG data from OpenBCI to measure brain activity and recommend personalized relaxation techniques.
-The system collects EEG data once and repurposes it across four different dashboards: Meetings, Studying, Lectures, and Health Journal.
+NeuroCalm is a web application that uses EEG data from OpenBCI to measure brain activity and recommend personalized relaxation techniques.
+The system collects EEG consistently and using reinforcement learning adapts and provides suggestions for relaxation, tailoring calming methods to the user's needs.
 ## Architecture

 - **Local EEG Service (Python)**: Reads from OpenBCI using BrainFlow, calculates band powers, and streams via WebSocket